keboola/developers-docs/extend/docker/tutorial/automated-build.md

 {% endhighlight %}

 This code will tag your image with the relevant tags (`latest` and the tag of the build) and push them to our registry.
-Finally it will update the application in Developer Portal to use the current tag.
+Finally, it will update the application in Developer Portal to use the current tag.
 This means that the new version of the application is immediately deployed into KBC.

 This sample deployment script uses the [Developer Portal CLI](https://github.com/keboola/developer-portal-cli-v2) tool.
 The CLI (delivered as a Docker image) provides the deploy script with simple commands to retrieve the repository and credentials to our AWS ECR registry.
-The `ecr:get-repository` command returns the repository associated with user in `KBC_DEVELOPERPORTAL_USERNAME` variable.
+The `ecr:get-repository` command returns the repository associated with the user in the variable `KBC_DEVELOPERPORTAL_USERNAME`.
 The `ecr:get-login` command returns a `docker login ...` command to authenticate to that repository.

 #### Run test jobs of your new image against live configurations

 Before deploying your new image to the developer portal, you may want to try it out on some 'real' configurations in your project.
-You can do this by adding some environment variables to travis with an appropriate storage token and configurationId
-(It is highly recommended to create a dedicated token for this task)
+You can do this by adding some environment variables to Travis with an appropriate storage token and configurationId.
+(It is highly recommended to create a dedicated token for this task.)

-The commands will need 2 extra environment variables including the ones listed above.
+The commands will need two extra environment variables including the ones listed above:

-- `KBC_STORAGE_TOKEN` - the storage token that the test(s) will run under
+- `KBC_STORAGE_TOKEN` --- the storage token that the test(s) will run under
-- `KBC_APP_TEST_CONFIG` - the configuration to test.
+- `KBC_APP_TEST_CONFIG` --- the configuration to test

-Note that if you want to run multiple test jobs, simple repeat the command with the different configuration IDs that you'd like to test.
+Note that if you want to run multiple test jobs, simply repeat the command with the different configuration IDs that you would like to test.

 Then simply add the following steps to your `script` section in `.travis.yml` to run the test jobs.